schopenhauer/bicherwuerm/README.md

 ### Optional configuration

-You may customise some of the app's default values in the `config/app.yml`.
+You may customise the app's default values in the `config/app.yml`.

 ## Usage